akdsss/Liu-H.-Group-Website/content/publication/Polymer-grafted_nanoparticles_prepared_by_surface-initiated/index.md

 ---
-title: Polymer-grafted nanoparticles prepared by surface-initiated  polymerization: the characterization of polymer chain conformation,  grafting density and polydispersity correlated to the grafting surface  curvature
+title: Polymer-grafted nanoparticles prepared by surface-initiated  polymerization:the characterization of polymer chain conformation,  grafting density and polydispersity correlated to the grafting surface  curvature
 authors:
 - Yao-Hong Xue
 - You-Liang Zhu